Featured in...

 This isn’t a full fact find.
 MoneyNerd doesn’t give advice.
 We work with The Debt Advice Service who provide information about your options.

-Can debt collectors find your new address?
+Can they find your new place?

 In 2022, arrears on household bills increased by 68% from £1,739 to £2,9202.
 So, it’s common for people to struggle with debt.
 If you find yourself in this situation, you might be contemplating moving out.
 However, in an age where just about everything is digital, it’s easy for debt collectors to find you.